-The Foundation course provides core training that enables doctors and physiotherapists to examine, diagnose and treat common musculoskeletal disorders accurately thereby enhancing patient care and service delivery.
+The Foundation course provides core training that enables medical practitioners and physiotherapists to examine, diagnose and treat common musculoskeletal disorders accurately thereby enhancing patient care and service delivery.
 As well as being really useful clinically, the modules provide the starting point for an academic pathway that will help to further develop clinician skills and knowledge.

-Taking an advanced course with the Society of Musculoskeletal Medicine provides you with access to highly skilled tutors, all of whom are working clinically and can offer their many years of practical, hands-on therapy and clinical reasoning skills – as well as their wisdom for avoiding the pitfalls.
+Taking an advanced module with the Society of Musculoskeletal Medicine provides you with access to highly skilled tutors, all of whom are working clinically and can offer their many years of practical, hands-on therapy and clinical reasoning skills – as well as their wisdom for avoiding the pitfalls.

 The Theory & Practice of Injection Therapy module is one of our most popular advanced courses.
 It reviews and develops the clinical reasoning and injection therapy skills needed to practise injection therapy effectively and safely.
 It is open to experienced physiotherapists and medical practitioners wishing to integrate these skills into the clinical management of patients with musculoskeletal disorders.
-This course can be taken as a stand-alone course or as an option module towards and MSc Musculoskeletal Medicine.
+This course can be taken as a stand-alone course or as an optional module towards SOMM’s MSc Musculoskeletal Medicine.

 MSc MSK Medicine